rosemash/luape/README.md

 # How do I build it?

 First keep in mind my goal with this project was to create `luape.exe`, which itself acts as a builder of other executables.
 Now that `luape.exe` exists, this repository is pretty much useless to me, and it only exists for archival purposes.
-If you want to use luape, you don't have to build it, you can just download the pre-built `luape.exe` and use it to package a Lua script.
+If you want to use luape, you don't have to build it, you can just download the pre-built `luape.exe` and use it to package other Lua scripts.

 The method of building it is convoluted, and it might break when attempting to compile from other configurations.
 I have only tested compilation on Debian Buster using MinGW.
 To follow in my footsteps, make sure you've installed `mingw-w64`, `wine32`, and `python2` with the `future` module (`sudo apt install python-pip && sudo pip install future`), then keep reading.